 Cutting the rectangular hole for the ignition key and start-stop panel is the most difficult carpentry task of the project because of the interference of other components in the area.
 The cut is made simultaneously through the aluminum face panel, the laminated console, and the thick plywood substrate.
 Some black spray paint is applied to clean up the appearance of the cut.
 Installation of this one panel takes up most of one day prior to the actual conversion.
 I used a razor saw to trim the square plastic nut that retains the ignition key switch.
 This reduces the size of the cut-out needed to fit the switch into the dashboard.

 Mounting the ICON hub, the gateway module, and the auxiliary power relay requires adding some plywood backing panels to the laminate of the console to provide a base for attaching wood screws.
 I have to fabricate two plywood bases.
 For good measure, I give them a coat of epoxy as a sealer and finish.
-The plywood bases are attached behind the console surfaces using two flat-head woods screws screwed into them from the exterior of the console.
+The plywood bases are attached behind the console surfaces using two flat-head self-tapping screws, threaded into the plywood bases from the exterior of the console.
 In this way on the underside of the console I can mount the various components of the ICON system, along with cable clamps and other wiring devices, with self-tapping screws and not worry about cracking the console laminate surface should the point of a screw go too deep.

 The gateway module and auxiliary power relay are mounted to a plywood base fastened to the side of the helm console.
 The laminate is very thin in this area and could not hold self-tapping screws.